New SAT Prep Course Syllabus

 Our course materials are expertly integrated into every class and are utilized for directed homework topics and practice tests each week.
 They have been selected for the most effective learning experience available.

 Homework Assignments and Practice Tests

 Students are assigned structured homework assignments and a practice test each week.
 Students learn new topics, strategy, and content in class, solidifying this knowledge through homework assignments, and then integrating this knowledge with a practice test.
 The completion time of these assignments can vary from student to student, but in general, students should budget about 8 hours for outside class work in addition to the class time each week.
 Homework assignments average about 4 – 5 hours and a practice test takes a little over 3 hours.
-These estimates do not include time spent studying our vocabulary lists.
 Overall, Sherwood Test Prep students commit about 11 hours of time each week to their SAT studies.

 Each lesson plan is accompanied by homework that integrates lecture topics and reinforces the strategy and content taught that week.
 Homework is required each week and gives students practice in the areas that were covered in class.
 Practicing methods and strategy skills taught in class in a non-timed format is important to timed test day performance.
 The key is to first understand the content, structure, and plans of attack for each problem in an untimed, stress-free practice format.
 Then once this knowledge is solidified and integrated students can incorporate it under the constraints of a timed test.
 After completion of each week’s homework assignments students will have a toolkit of methods and strategies available to apply to problems on their practice tests.
 Homework reinforces what students have learned, and will also provide instructors an assessment on areas where students need additional help.